mjknj18/School-District-Test-Score-Analysis/README.md

 ### School Summary

-1. Split combined data frame into groups by school name.
+1. Split the combined data frame into groups by school name.
 2. Extract the type of each school.
 3. Extract the total number of students attending each school.
 4. Extract the total budget for each school.